Food Safety

 Labeling Provisions for Multipacks

-Provisions relevant to multipack foods under the General Standard for the Labeling of Pre-Packaged Foods were forwarded for adoption at Step 5/8, which expedites the adoption process by recommending draft documents submitted at Step 5 bypass the comments and revisions cycle at Steps 6 and 7, moving directly to Step 8 for consideration before final adoption.
+Provisions relevant to multipack foods under the General Standard for the Labeling of Pre-Packaged Foods were forwarded for adoption at Step 5/8, which expedites the adoption process by recommending that draft documents submitted at Step 5 bypass the comments and revisions cycle at Steps 6 and 7, moving directly to Step 8 for consideration before final adoption.

 These provisions specify how products’ ingredient lists, net contents, and expiration dates should be labeled on multipacks or jointly presented food items, for transparency and clarity.